 A major infringement is one that is deemed as misconduct.
-Candidates would be asked to stop the behaviour immediately and this will be recorded for FPH to review and if necessary take action on completion of the exam.
+Candidates would be asked to stop the behaviour immediately and this will be recorded for FPH to review and if necessary, take action on completion of the exam.

 - Accessing a scientific or programmable calculator. - Failing to show the invigilator that the whiteboard has been cleared at the end of the exam. - Reading the questions aloud or talking during the exam other than to the invigilator. - Leaving the desk to visit the bathroom without alerting the invigilator. - Absence from exam for longer than five minutes when leaving the exam to visit the bathroom. - Writing on paper (or any other material other than an A3 or A4 whiteboard that has been declared at the start of the exam). - Referring to any material or information outside of the TestReach exam canvas.
-This includes textbooks, study aids, notes/paper. - Accessing (or trying to access) another site / document when online. - Attempting to capture exam content taking a screenshot, taking a photo of the screen with another device, copying questions down, reading aloud, recording these on another device. - Not agreeing or responding to the validation questions asked by the invigilator. - · Repetition of minor infringements - · Blocking the computer camera
+This includes textbooks, study aids, notes/paper. - Accessing (or trying to access) another site / document when online. - Attempting to capture exam content taking a screenshot, taking a photo of the screen with another device, copying questions down, reading aloud, recording these on another device. - Not agreeing or responding to the validation questions asked by the invigilator. - Repetition of minor infringements - Blocking the computer camera

-A blocker infringement is one that is deemed a high level exception.
+A blocker infringement is one that is deemed a high-level exception.
 One that compromises the test and causes the test to be terminated.
 Invigilators will contact FPH to confirm that this action will be taken before terminating the exam.

-- Refusing to remove items/objects that are not permitted or deemed interactive such as watches, smart watches and other electronic devices at the request of the invigilator. - Communication with a third party indisputable dialogue that confirms that the candidate is being passed information or is attempting to record or pass on information. - Using a mobile phone or an electronic device (other than to turn off a ringing mobile or using it to reconnect with TestReach if the connection is lost).
+- Refusing to remove items/objects that are not permitted or deemed interactive such as watches, smart watches and other electronic devices at the request of the invigilator. - Communication with a third party indisputable dialogue that confirms that the candidate is being passed information or is attempting to record or pass on information. - Using a mobile phone or an electronic device (other than for use as a second camera as instructed by invigilators, showing the invigilator the environment, to turn off a ringing mobile or using it to reconnect with TestReach if the connection is lost). - Use of any Artificial Intelligence software would be considered a serious breach of your professional obligations, and would void the entire exam, this would be notified to your training organisation (if you are in training) and lead to referral to your regulator if you are a member of a regulated profession.

-Document created: November 2020
+Document created: September 2022

-Document updated: August 2022
+Document updated: June 2024